mwrnd/innova2_flex_xcku15p_notes/README.md

 ![dpkg -l Installed Kernel Images](img/dpkg_l_Kernel_Images.png)

 Kernels `5.13.0-30-generic` and `5.13.0-52-generic` show up for me in the above command so I remove them both as they are **not** `5.8.0-43`.
-Mellanox OFED driver installation attempts to compile kernel modules for every kernel on the system and if it cannot it will fail to install properly.
+Mellanox OFED driver installation attempts to compile kernel modules for every kernel on the system and it will fail to install properly if it cannot.
 ```Shell
 sudo apt remove \
        linux-buildinfo-5.13.0-52-generic \